-Juris Doctor (JD) program
+Juris Doctor (JD) English Proficiency Requirements

 - Earned a law degree from a recognized institution of higher learning at which the primary language of instruction was English;

 - Earned an academic degree from an accredited institution of higher learning in the United States;

 - Resided and worked speaking English in an English-speaking country for not less than two years before the date of application;

 - Performed successfully as a non-degree student at the UConn School of Law and seeks advanced standing in an LLM or Executive LLM program;

 - Completed an intensive English language course at the University of Connecticut American English Language Institution and received the accompanying certificate of English proficiency from UCAELI.

 Requests must include supporting documentation.
 Exemptions are not automatic and require approval of the Admissions Committee.

 Doctor of Laws (SJD) English Proficiency Requirements

 International applicants who earned a first law degree outside the United States must obtain a minimum TOEFL iBT score of 95, a PTE score of 65, or an IELTS score of 7.0 to be considered for admission to the SJD Program.
 Applicants who do not attain a score of at least 100 on the TOEFL iBT, 70 on the PTE, or 7.5 on the IELTS must demonstrate further evidence of English language skills that includes, but is not limited to, a strong SJD proposal in conjunction with an interview.